Robert B. Pamplin Jr.: Business

+In February 2022, Willamette Week detailed alleged mismanagement of Pamplin's employee pension fund.
+By the end of the 2023, the company's pension fund held 52% of its assets in real estate, which is five times the maximum the U.S. Department of Labor allows.

+On Dec.
+13, 2023, Pacific Fence and Wire Company filed a lawsuit alleging that Ross Island Sand & Gravel and Robert Pamplin Jr. failed to pay a $153,000 bill.

 Educator

 After receiving his master's degrees, Pamplin began teaching as a lecturer at Lewis & Clark College and went on to become a tenured business professor at the University of Portland.

 Pamplin has also served on several state and presidential appointed commissions, and college boards of directors.
 He is a past trustee of five college boards, and past chairman of three, including Lewis & Clark College, Western Seminary and the University of Portland.
 He served on President Gerald Ford's National Advisory Council on Vocational Education from 1975 to 1980.
 He was appointed by two governors to the Oregon State Scholarship Commission, serving from 1974 to 1980.

 Pamplin is an active donor to numerous colleges, universities and scholarship programs.
-The business school at University of Portland is now named for him and the college of business at Virginia Tech for him and his father.
+The business school at University of Portland is named for him and the college of business at Virginia Tech for him and his father.
 Scholarship programs created by Pamplin include The Pamplin Scholars Program at Virginia Tech and The Pamplin Society of Fellows at Lewis & Clark College.